 Deciding whether your business requires both general and professional liability insurance necessitates careful consideration of your specific business risks and operations.
 Here are some criteria to help guide your decision:

 • Nature of your services: If your business provides both physical products or services and professional advice or services, you may need both insurance types.
-This dual coverage protects against physical harm and property damage (general liability) as well as claims related to your professional advice or service delivery (professional liability).
+This dual coverage protects against bodily harm and property damage (general liability) as well as claims related to your professional advice or service delivery (professional liability).

 • Regulatory or contractual requirements: Sometimes, both types of insurance may be required by laws or contractual agreements specific to your industry.